SAP/code-pal-for-abap/docs/checks/db-access-in-ut.md

 ### What to do in case of exception?

 In special cases, it is possible to suppress a finding by using the pseudo comment `"#EC DB_ACCESS_UT`.
-The pseudo comment must be placed right after the class definition header.
+The pseudo comment must be placed right after the DB access statement.

 ### Example